WELCOME TO FILM STUDIES

 Here are some careers within which you can use your knowledge of cinema and other visual narrative media, either in the film business directly or in any of hundreds of intersecting and related fields.

 Talk to your advisor and fill out the form to add or change your minor.
-You can also make an appointment with Film Studies Coordinator Donald Jellerson to sign the form.
+You can also make an appointment with one of the Film Studies Coordinators, Donald Jellerson or Linda Robinson, to sign the form.
 Current and past courses can apply to the Film Studies Minor.
 Feel free to get in touch with us to plan your courses, talk about which courses are available, or discuss what the Film Studies Minor can do for you.